eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration.md

 #### Public available ontologies to reference

-Here collected are some ontologies which you can use in order to provide semantic context:
+Here we listed some ontologies which you can use in order to provide semantic context:

-To describe time related data (e.g. durations, timestamps), you can use: [W3C Time Ontology](https://www.w3.org/TR/owl-time/)
+To describe time related data (e.g. durations, timestamps) you can use: [W3C Time Ontology](https://www.w3.org/TR/owl-time/)
 ```json
 {
   "@context": {